 If a trustee cannot be compelled to compensate the others for the breach, then a bad trustee should be removed.
 Concurrently, the heirs should appoint a temporary trustee and attempt to recover their losses against the trustee.

-To address your losses that resulted from a breach of trust in Georgia, contact a Norcross trust litigation lawyer at the Law Offices of Shane Smith for a consultation today at (770) 487-8999 to learn more.
+To address your losses that resulted from a breach of trust in Georgia, contact a Norcross trust litigation lawyer at Shane Smith Law for a consultation today at (770) 487-8999 to learn more.